Supporting EAL Students

 • Focus on Relationship Building

 • Student – student — Put students into small groups so they can work offline together.
-Begin with ‘get to know you’ exercises).
-Building trust is key to engagement.
+Begin with ‘get to know you’ activities.
+Building trust is key to engagement and building trust

 • Create Community

-• Use community building activities from the outset (e.g., discussion board questions – students share something about themselves that they are happy sharing; Padlet with a map to show where they are currently living or from where they originate).
+• Use community building activities from the outset (e.g., discussion board questions – students share something about themselves that they are happy sharing; Padlet with a map to show where they are currently living or from where they ‘call home’

 • Think about Language